RTEMS/rtems-docs/c_user/region_manager.rst

-The actual length of the allocated segment may be larger than the requested size because a segment size is always a multiple of the region’s page size.
+The actual length of the allocated segment may be larger than the requested size because a segment size is always a multiple of the region's page size.

 The following segment acquisition option constants are defined by RTEMS: